An event filled bonding experience

 My wife Cyn rarely asks that.
 She knows the consequences.
 They are never good.

-She was ready for that, snaring the pitcher of lemonade I knocked over in my excitement before it broke on the patio.
-“You goomus.”
+She was ready for that, snaring the pitcher of apple cider I knocked over in my excitement before it broke on the patio.
+“You Goomus.”

 We both laughed as only newlyweds can do.
 “It’s Shamus.”

 “You mean your, I mean our dog?”
 I floundered, wondering what was up.
 I’d put her, I mean our dog out of mind when Cyn put Shamus off our bed and out of our sleeping quarters when I moved in.

 “Shamus is out of sorts, Mike.
 It is as simple as that.”
 She looked meaningfully at me waiting for me to pick up on cue.